showame/showame.github.io/docs/_posts/2024-02-03-Threat-Model-GPT.markdown

 A current limitation is that only ChatGPT Plus and higher plans can use the GPT store, but I do hope that in the future OpenAI will consider changing this by extending to the free-tier users.
 Such a move would democratize the benefits of AI and in this particular case of threat modeling, enabling a wider audience to hone their security skills and practices.

-Thank you for reading to the end of this post!
+Thank you for reading until this point!
 Before moving on with your busy day, and if you have access to the GPT Store, be sure to check out my GPT: [https://chat.openai.com/g/g-aMj6Bj48D-threat-model-gpt](https://chat.openai.com/g/g-aMj6Bj48D-threat-model-gpt)

+Don't forget to let me know how that went! ;)